 Dog friendly rating – 5/5.
 This was a perfect walk for a warm day, with the water easily accessible and both dogs enjoying a swim.
 The woods provide shade if needed and there are no stiles, roads or livestock to worry about, although you may encounter deer (as indicated by a rather ominous sign at the start of the walk!).

-I hope you’ve enjoyed reading about some of what we got up to during our week in Lochaber – make sure you subscribe so that you don’t miss part two next week, which will cover all of the walks we did in the Glencoe area.
+I hope you’ve enjoyed reading about some of what we got up to during our week in Lochaber – you can find part two here, which covers all of the walks we did in the Glencoe area.